Michelle Cliff: Life and education

-Career and works
+Career

-Her first published work came in the form of the book Claiming an Identity They Taught Me to Despise, which covered the many ways Cliff herself experienced racism and prejudice.
+Cliff's first published work was the book Claiming an Identity They Taught Me to Despise, which covered the ways she experienced racism and prejudice.
+In 1981, Cliff became an associate of the Women's Institute for Freedom of the Press.

-Having found fellowship and community with African American and Latina feminists, Cliff's work thrived and contributed to enabling other voices to be heard.
-Cliff was a contributor to the 1983 Black feminist anthology Home Girls: A Black Feminist Anthology.
+She was a contributor to the 1983 Black feminist anthology Home Girls.

-In 1984, Cliff published Abeng, a semi autobiographical novel that explores topics of female sexual subjectivity and Jamaican identity.
-Next came The Land of Look Behind: Prose and Poetry (1985), which uses the Jamaican folk world, its landscape and culture to examine identity.
+In 1984, Cliff published Abeng, a semi-autobiographical novel that explores topics of female sexual subjectivity and Jamaican identity.
+Next was The Land of Look Behind: Prose and Poetry (1985), which uses the Jamaican folk world, its landscape and culture to examine identity.

 Cliff's second novel, No Telephone to Heaven, was published in 1987.
-At the heart of this novel, which continues the story of Clare Savage from her first novel, Abeng, she explores the need to reclaim a suppressed African past.
+It continues the story of Clare Savage from Abeng, exploring the need to reclaim a suppressed African past.

-Her works were also anthologized in a collection edited by Barbara Smith and Gloria Anzaldúa for Making Face, Making Soul: Creative and Critical Writing by Feminists of Color (1990).
+Her works were also in a collection edited by Gloria Anzaldúa called Making Face, Making Soul: Creative and Critical Writing by Feminists of Color (1990).

-From 1990 on, Cliff's work is seen as having taken a more global focus, especially with her first collection of short stories, Bodies of Water.
+From 1990 on, Cliff's work took a more global focus, especially with her first collection of short stories, Bodies of Water.
 In 1993 she published her third novel, Free Enterprise, and in 1998 she published another collection of short stories, The Store of a Million Items.
 Both works continue her pursuit of readdressing historical injustices.

-She continued to work throughout the 2000s, releasing several collections of essays and short stories including If I Could Write This Fire (2008) and Everything Is Now: New and Collected Short Stories (2009).
+She continued to work throughout the 2000s, releasing several collections of essays and short stories including If I Could Write This in Fire (2008) and Everything Is Now: New and Collected Short Stories (2009).
 Her final novel, Into The Interior, was published in 2010.

-By 2015, Cliff took part in many literary projects, including translating into English the works of several writers, poets and creatives such as Argentinean poet Alfonsina Storni; Spanish poet and dramatist, Federico García Lorca and Italian poet, film director and philosopher Pier Paolo Pasolini.
+Cliff translated into English the works of several writers, poets and creatives such as Argentinean poet Alfonsina Storni; Spanish poet Federico García Lorca and Italian poet Pier Paolo Pasolini.

+She held academic positions at several colleges including Trinity College and Emory University.